U.N. says 126 rapes committed in Congo town after army arrived

 "According to preliminary findings the U.N. mission has documented at least 126 cases of rape.
 The teams were also able to confirm the killings of two civilians, including one minor," Nesirky told reporters.

-The United Nations was working with the Congolese government to establish which army units the men belonged to so the world body could review any support provided to those units, Nesirky said.
+The United Nations was working with the Congolese government to establish which army units the men belonged to so the world body could review any support provided to those units, he said.

+"It would appear that most of those rapes were committed by FARDC (Congolese army) soldiers," U.N.
+Peacekeeping chief Herve Ladsous told reporters after briefing the U.N.
+Security Council.

 MONUSCO has more than 17,000 troops in the Congo - a nation the size of Western Europe - and even before the M23 rebellion, the peacekeepers were stretched thin and the U.N. force was struggling to fulfil its mandate of protecting civilians.